Walmart helps push Cruise’s latest investment round to $2.75B – TechCrunch

 Walmart and Cruise also already have a relationship.
 The companies announced in November 2020 plans to test grocery delivery in Scottsdale, Arizona.
 Under the pilot program, the companies said that customers will be able to place an order from their local Walmart store and have it delivered via one of Cruise’s autonomous, electric Chevy Bolt cars.
 While the vehicles will operate autonomously, a human safety operator will always be behind the wheel.

 Cruise is not Walmart’s only autonomous dancing partner.
-The retail giant has partnered with a handful of autonomous vehicle developers, including Waymo, to test out how the technology might eventually be used at a commercial scale.
+The retail giant has partnered with a handful of autonomous vehicle developers, including Waymo, to test how the technology might eventually be used at a commercial scale.
 The retailer signed a deal in 2019 with startup Udelv to test the use of autonomous vans to deliver online grocery orders to customers in Surprise, Arizona.
 Autonomous delivery startup Nuro launched a pilot program with Walmart in Houston in 2020.

 The retail giant participated in a pilot with Postmates and Ford in the Miami-Dade area and last year the retailer tapped AV startup Gatik to deliver customer online grocery orders from Walmart’s main warehouse to its neighborhood stores in Bentonville, Arkansas.